Editorial ranking 456 parks ranked

 Texas

-Why it ranks: History-minded families, archaeology enthusiasts, and road-trippers crossing the Texas Panhandle who want something genuinely unusual.
+Why it ranks: This monument is ideal for history-minded families, archaeology enthusiasts, and travelers already passing through the Texas Panhandle who want substance beyond scenery.

 NPSPark